 “Praise God, the all powerful.”
 The whole bunch that had been

 listening to the physicist was gathered round now and laying hands on her and

 one another.
 They could feel a tingle moving from hand to hand, they said.

 Their eyes were closed and they swayed slightly to some silent rhythm.

+I got in the Pinto and floored it.
 I drove out of town and home without taking time to drop off paintings or collect cash from last month’s sale.

 “The tourism is bound to increase.
 We’ve had some national attention

 I couldn’t get home fast enough.